api-platform/docs/core/fosuser-bundle.md

 # FOSUserBundle Integration

+**Deprecated: this integration is deprecated and will be removed in API Platform 3**

+FOSUserBundle is not well suited for APIs.
+We strongly encourage you to use the [Doctrine user provider](https://symfony.com/doc/current/security/user_provider.html#entity-user-provider) shipped with Symfony or to [create a custom user provider](https://symfony.com/doc/current/security/user_provider.html#creating-a-custom-user-provider) instead of using this bundle.

 API Platform Core is shipped with a bridge for [FOSUserBundle](https://github.com/FriendsOfSymfony/FOSUserBundle).
 If the FOSUser bundle is enabled, this bridge will use its `UserManager` to create, update and delete user resources.

-Note: FOSUserBundle is not well suited for APIs.
-We strongly encourage you to use the [Doctrine user provider](https://symfony.com/doc/current/security/user_provider.html#entity-user-provider) shipped with Symfony or to [create a custom user provider](https://symfony.com/doc/current/security/user_provider.html#creating-a-custom-user-provider) instead of using this bundle.

 <p align="center" class="symfonycasts"><a href="https://symfonycasts.com/screencast/api-platform/user-entity?cid=apip"><img src="../distribution/images/symfonycasts-player.png" alt="User Entity screencast"><br>Watch the User Entity screencast</a></p>